Back to Top

 Further Education

 The maximum age to classify as a 'Young' graduate is 25.
-Those graduates classified as 'Mature' are excluded from the analysis in the Further Education Outcomes report, except in the case of Apprenticeships where no distinction is made and all graduates are included.
+Graduates classified as 'Mature' are excluded from the analysis in the Further Education Outcomes releases.
+No distinction is made for Apprenticeships where all learners are included in the analysis.

 Higher Education

-For distinction of young and mature graduates at Higher Education level, we used the same criteria that the New Zealand Ministry of Education have applied in several reports in this area, which uses age in combination with the award type.
-The threshold ages for each award type are shown below.
+For distinction of young and mature graduates in the Higher Education Outcomes releases, we followed the same criteria that the New Zealand Ministry of Education have applied in several reports in this area, which use age in combination with the award type.
+The threshold ages for each award type are shown below:

 Award Type Maximum Age to Classify as 'Young' Graduate